Code-Institute-Submissions/SteveMontgomery55-Ms-Devine-Lake-Milestone_AprReusb/README.md

 On each of the four pages there are navigation buttons to there relavant page.\
 They are listed under Desire, Intrigue, Obsession and Thirst.
 To make the site as \
 accessible as possible, there is also a dropdown menu, the boxed in star, with more \
-conventional menu headings, Home, Gallery, Biography and Contact, each linked to the relavant\
+conventional menu headings, Home, Gallery, Biography and Contact, each linked to the relevant\
 page.\
 Also on each page there is navigation to social media links of Instagram, Twitter, Facebook and \
 Linkedin.\